ASK-Berkeley/CoarsenConf/README.md

 Implementation of [CoarsenConf](https://arxiv.org/pdf/2306.14852.pdf) by D. Reidenbach* and A. Krishnapriyan.

-CoarsenConf is a coarse grained variational auto encoder for molecular conformer generation on the GEOM-DRUGS dataset.
+CoarsenConf is a coarse grained variational auto encoder for molecular conformer generation.

 If you have questions, don't hesitate to open an issue or send us an email at dreidenbach@berkeley.edu